mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-defining-styles.md

 }
 ```

-The `ExtendedStyleset` type allows creating hierarchical structures with unlimited nesting levels so that expressing the following CSS is quite easy:
+The `CombinedStyleset` type allows creating hierarchical structures with unlimited nesting levels so that expressing the following CSS is quite easy:

 ```css
 a { color: blue; }